 Have you heard a song you loved but had a hard time identifying what category it falls under?
 Well, me too.
-The genre of Electronic Dance Music has evolved into a complex realm of various combinations of rhythms and beats that somehow seamlessly blend together to form pure magic.
-The number of sub-genres is endless, and it can be tough trying to figure out if your favorite house artist is classified as tropical, electro, dutch, progressive, or one of the other ten bajillion sub-genres!
+EDM as a genre has evolved into a complex realm of various combinations of rhythms and beats that somehow seamlessly blend together to form pure magic—but it's sort of a blanket term for a lot of different styles.
+The number of EDM subgenres is endless, and it can be tough trying to figure out if your favorite house artist is classified as tropical, electro, dutch, progressive, or one of the other ten bajillion sub-genres!
 To help you become a master at EDM, I have created a simple breakdown of some of the most popular genres and their subsequent sub-genres.

 Meme by @rahh.rahh